 First and foremost, know that we’ve prepared a useful article on how we review VPNs.
 Our best intention is to be as transparent as possible, so make sure to click on the provided link to learn why you should trust our opinion in the first place.

 Background, Jurisdiction & Reputation

 Ivacy comes from Singapore, which isn’t ideal.
-Also, little is known about its parent company.
+Also, little is known about its parent company, which is shrouded in mystery.
 Still, there are no records of this VPN collecting anyone's confidential data in the past.
 Our Score: 7/10

 The first segment of this review is about taking a look "behind the curtains."
 We'll investigate where Ivacy comes from, what that means for your privacy, and whether you should trust this VPN.
 So, here’s what we’ve found.

 Where Does Ivacy Come From?
 Is It Part of the 14-Eyes Alliance?